qliu95114/demystify/network/tshark_samples.md

 Today, i would like to introduce how to use tshark to dump the packet details as.

-## Sample One - Expand TCP Details only of one specific Frame
+## Sample One - Expand TCP Details of one specific Frame

 ```
 C:\Program Files\Wireshark>tshark -r d:\temp\mytrace.pcapng -V -O tcp frame.number == 5